fabrice-ducos/tclbuild/README.md

   - A modern JDK (JDK 5+)
   - A system with `GNU make` installed (other versions of `make` may work, but none has been tested yet)

-## What is installed by default by this version of tclbuild
+## What is installed by default by this version of TacTCL
 (these versions are known to be stable, but you can change them by editing build.cfg)

   - tcl:      tcl 8.6.9 - the core langage